 Aerospace engineers design, analyze, model, simulate, and test aircraft, spacecraft, satellites, missiles, rockets, and the larger systems in which these vehicles operate.
 The aerospace engineer is often a specialist in one of many areas such as propulsion, aerodynamics, fluids, materials, flight mechanics and avionics, heat transfer, structures, cost analysis, reliability, survivability, maintainability, operations research, marketing, or airspace management.
 Aerospace engineers have also applied their knowledge to related fields such as automated mass transportation, bioengineering, medical systems, environmental engineering, communications, and many more.

 Our programs are ranked in the top 10 by US News and World Report Rankings (2021)

 Illinois Undergraduate Engineering Program

 Undergraduate Aerospace Engineering Program

 The Department of Aerospace Engineering at Illinois is an international leader in aerospace science and engineering.
 With nationally ranked undergraduate and graduate programs, internationally renowned faculty, and state-of-the-art research facilities, the department is committed to excellence and leadership in teaching, research, and service.

 AE at Illinois is committed to cooperative research within the university and with other universities, state and federal government agencies, and industry.
 Our faculty and graduate students are active in a variety of interdisciplinary centers including:

-AE faculty and graduate students conduct research in over twenty different laboratories on campus and consistently play a role in the development of major advances in aircraft and space applications.
+AE faculty and graduate students conduct research in over 20 different laboratories on campus and consistently play a role in the development of major advances in aircraft and space applications.